abhishekkatyare/akwebsite/about.md

 ---
-title: About
+title: About Me
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
+excerpt: Hello, I'm an software engineer from India, living in Nashik.
 This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
 comments: false
 ---